 - Many Home Depot, IKEA, and Lowes stores provide free CFL recycling.

 - Smaller, more localized outlets such as Ace Hardware, True Value, Menards, and Aubuchon Hardware may offer CFL and fluorescent tube recycling services – typically at no cost – either on their own or in association with utility-run programs (see below).

-- Utility-run collection programs exist throughout or in parts of Maine, Vermont, Wisconsin, Illinois, Washington, Oregon, Florida, California and Minnesota.
+- Utility-run collection programs exist throughout or in parts in many states.
 Operated by utilities or efficiency partnerships, these programs pay for the CFL recycling and recruit local retailers to offer collection.
-Funding for the programs stems from the ratepayer base, either through general revenues or through special project set-asides.

 - Many local governments operated Household Hazardous Waste sites or collective events and accept CFLs, fluorescent tubes, and HID lamps either for free or minimal cost to recycle.